TheLinuxNinja/creatingCursors/README.md

 All of them can be found here: https://git.auteiy.me/dmitry/cursorsPosy/blob/master/Black/cursorList

-Left column contains cursors that doesn't exist and have to symlinked.
+Left column contains cursors that doesn't exist and have to be symlinked.

 <a name="how-i-do-it"></a>
 ## How I do it